Marketing Videos 101: How the Video Production Process Works

 Read on for a better idea of what to expect in each phase of the process:

 At Kartoffel Films, we kick off all video creation with a pre-production phase.
 Now, this could very well be seen as the most important stage of the process.
-It’s the planning stage and is all about preparing and organising everything for the impending production.
+It’s the planning stage and is all about preparing and organizing everything for the impending production.

 Pre-production can include the following steps: